 The Plan provides guarantees to third parties related to certain companies the Plan invests in and will be called upon to satisfy the guarantees if the companies fail to meet their obligations.
 The Plan expects most guarantees to expire unused.
-No payments have been made by the Plan in either 2014 or 2013 under these guarantees.
+No payments have been made by the Plan in either 2015 or 2014 under these guarantees.

 The Plan guarantees loan and credit agreements which will expire by 2017.
-The Plan's maximum exposure is \$124 million as at December 31, 2014 (2013 - \$116 million).
-The companies have drawn \$112 million under the agreements (2013 - \$115 million).
+The Plan's maximum exposure is \$149 million as at December 31, 2015 (2014 - \$124 million).
+The companies have drawn \$134 million under the agreements (2014 - \$112 million).

 The Plan guarantees lease agreements for a subsidiary with expiry dates ranging from 2017 to 2059.
-The Plan's maximum exposure is \$91 million as at December 31, 2014 (2013 - \$92 million).
-There were no default lease payments in either 2014 or 2013.
+The Plan's maximum exposure is \$96 million as at December 31, 2015 (2014 - \$91 million).
+There were no default lease payments in either 2015 or 2014.

 The Plan also guarantees the ability of certain investee companies to settle certain financial obligations.
-The Plan's maximum exposure is \$84 million as at December 31, 2014.
-There were no default payments in 2014.
+The Plan's maximum exposure is \$116 million as at December 31, 2015 (2014 - \$84 million).

 The Cadillac Fairview Corporation Limited manages the real estate investments and has provided guarantees relating to the completion of the construction of certain residential developments.
-The term of these guarantees spans the lives of the development projects, which range from one to three years.
+The term of these guarantees spans the lives of the development projects, which range from one to five years.
 The maximum exposure cannot be determined because the projects are not yet complete.
-These guarantees amounted to \$95 million as at December 31, 2014 (2013 - \$217 million) and have not been recognized in the real estate liabilities.
+These guarantees amounted to \$213 million as at December 31, 2015 (2014 - \$95 million) and have not been recognized in the real estate liabilities.